Frank and Doris Hursley: Career

 The couple were writers on the Western series Have Gun, Will Travel, but became famous in the soap world in 1957 when they began writing for the CBS Daytime show Search for Tomorrow.

 They continued to write for it even after co-creating a new show, General Hospital, in 1963.
 (Another married writing team, Theodore and Mathilde Ferro, wrote the show in its early months.)
 This medical drama was the first serious effort by ABC Daytime to create a daytime serial.
 Today, General Hospital is the longest-running daytime serial on American television.
 The duo head wrote the show until 1973, when they handed the reins to their daughter and son-in-law, Bridget and Jerome Dobson.

 In 1969, the Hursleys created and wrote the NBC Daytime soap opera Bright Promise that starred Dana Andrews as college president Tom Boswell.
 However, they soon left that series and it was eventually cancelled in 1972.

-The Hursleys retired from writing serials after being fired in 1973.
+The Hursleys retired from writing serials in 1973.